ludovicmoncla/python-unitex-cassys/README.md

 `{unitex-directory}` refers to your Unitex personal working directory.
 It might be different from the Unitex installation directory and is usually installed in your `$HOME` directory.

-The synthesis graphs and cascade can be downloaded here: [Unitex-CasSys](./Unitex-CasSys)

 ## Demonstration

+An example of cascades and graphs can be downloaded here: [Unitex-CasSys](./Unitex-CasSys)

 * Notebook: [usage-demo.ipynb](usage-demo.ipynb)